 I asked Mike Osterling, “Does it really happening where people are spending 50 percent of their time on defining a problem?”
 Mike has worked full time for over 15 years applying the Lean concepts in manufacturing and office environments.
 He can be found at Osterling Consulting.

-Related Podcast and Transcription: Applying the Principles of Lean
+Related Podcast and Transcription: Lean and A3 Thinking

 Lean Sales and Marketing: Learn about using CAP-Do